nlopatin-gd/argevorgyan-internship/Bash/Task5Textman/README.md

-# Text File Transformer Script
+clear# Text File Transformer Script

 This Bash script takes an input file and applies a series of optional text transformations based on flags.
 Content is saved to output file.